Why we choose home education, travel with kids and worldschooling (and how we do it)

 However, we don’t have to educate our kids in a particular way.
 We don’t have to purchase a specific curriculum, or any curriculum if we don’t want to.
 We must be able to show that our children are learning across the areas deemed necessary by the government, but how we cover that is up to each individual family.
 (I want to add here: home educators receive no government benefits or assistance with our resources.
 It is all paid for out of our own pockets.
 The only assistance we get comes from home education networks that we can join, for a fee, who organise discounts for members).

 How we do it

 We have always followed the kid’s interests and let them take the lead in their learning.
 It’s a fairly relaxed approach but much still happens each day!
 The best way to describe what we do is child-led, eclectic learning I think.
 It is often called ‘unschooling’ as we don’t use a curriculum or have a schedule.
 We access resources as we need them for the kids, and we provide many opportunities for learning through experiences.
 This way of learning is very beneficial, and as we passed our first home education review with flying colours recently, it is great to see it being recognised by the authorities.

-When they’re very little like Allegra still is (3), it is mostly about playing together.
+When they’re very little like Allegra still is (3), it’s mostly about playing together.
 Having time to play pretend games, build things and do crafts, get outside and explore and reading together and the main things we do.
 Both of my kids loved to paint when young, and using playdough and duplo, dressing up and creating forts and imaginary worlds are favourite activities.
 We’ve attended music classes together and love to go to kid’s theatre and shows that come to town.
 Board and card games are also fun sometimes, and Dante quite liked activity books from a young age too.